Data API · v1

 Inbound field-keyed references to {id}, grouped by source field.

 Each group carries fieldKey, fieldLabel, total, and a shown sample of referrers.
+Each referrer carries a state (active / archived / draft) — as with where-used, archived and draft referrers are listed deliberately, so distinguish them rather than treating every row as live.
 BOM junction fields are excluded (use structure / usages for those).
-Outbound references are just the record's own ref / collection field values.
+Outbound references are just the record’s own ref / collection field values.

 Authoring BOM lines